TheEregionForge/grad-ledger/README.md

 - Captures same-site pages during an active session and merges new evidence into the existing record.
 - Keeps evidence snippets and confidence scores so uncertain fields can be checked.
 - Saves data locally and exports student-friendly CSV reports.
+- Automatically checks for updates released on Github repository

 <a id="limitations"></a>
 ## 🧩 Limitations